ForAllSecure/bncov/README.md

 ## Installation

+ - The easiest is just install via the Binary Ninja plugin manager!
+Alternatively:
-1. Just clone or copy this directory into your binja plugins folder!
+ - Clone or copy this directory into your binja plugins folder.
 ([More detailed instructions here](https://docs.binary.ninja/guide/plugins/index.html#using-plugins))
-2. (Optional) pip install msgpack if you want to enable loading/saving coverage database files.
+ - (Optional) pip install msgpack if you want to enable loading/saving coverage database files.

 ## Usage